 Knowing what the business really needs to succeed is the first step in placing (and keeping) the most talented and appropriate individuals to enable those plans.
 A comprehensive talent strategy does not just focus on new hires; it serves the entire employee lifecycle, including training or redeploying existing resource to fill those without incurring huge cost.

 Some of the key components of your talent strategy should include:

 - Succession planning

 Following your analysis, you now have the data required to begin to truly understand your workforce.
 What motivates each individual?
 How do they like to work?
-What are their strengths and their limitations?
+What are their strengths and their weaknesses?
 How do they like to communicate?
-Being able to answer these types of questions opens up the opportunity for managers to be able to adapt to the preferences of their team members, and delegate projects that will maximize the strengths of each individual.
-By assigning tasks to the most appropriately skilled worker means they will be more satisfied in their role, productivity and engagement will increase, and in turn, the organization as a whole will benefit from a happier, more productive workforce, who are more likely to want to stay and progress in the organization.
+Being able to answer these types of questions opens up the opportunity for managers to be able to adapt to the preferences of their team members, and delegate projects that will maximise the strengths of each individual.
+By assigning tasks to the most appropriately skilled worker means they will be more satisfied in their role, productivity and engagement will increase, and in turn, the organisation as a whole will benefit from a happier, more productive workforce, who are more likely to want to stay and progress in the organisation.